-Employers have the burden of proving that the specific, weighty reasons related to an employee's position, or the company's operations, do exist.
-The reasons need to exist both at the time when the non-competition obligation is agreed and at the time when the employer refers to the obligation: that is, when the employment relationship has been terminated.
-The fact that weighty grounds exist at the time of termination is not sufficient if, at the time of entry into the agreement, the grounds were not considered weighty enough.
+Employers have the burden of proving that the weighty reasons relating to an employee's position, or the company's operations, do exist.
+The reasons need to exist both at the time when the non-competition

-When assessing the particular weight of the reason for a non-competition clause, one of the criteria taken into account is the nature of an employer's operations and the need for the protection of trade secrets.
-Special training given to an employee by his or her employer and the employee's status and duties must also be taken into account.
+When assessing the weight of the reason for a non-competition clause, one of the criteria taken into account is the nature of an employer's operations and the need for the protection of trade secrets.
+Special training given to an employee by their employer and the employee's status and duties must also be taken into account.

 The prohibited activities may be restricted to cover only a certain geographical area or certain parts of the employer's business.
 It is also possible to limit the restriction to cover activities with specified competitors, or to cover specific products or services of the employer.
+The ECA was amended on 1 January 2022 and the new mandatory rules apply irrespective of the terms and conditions agreed in the employment contract, after a transitional period of one year, also to non-competition restrictions concluded before the entry into force of the amendments.